Fiddler Everywhere Reporter Features

 Click on the Manual Setup (Advanced) button.

 Capture the targeted traffic from your client application.
-Note that at this point, the application should already respect the Fiddler Everywhere Reporter proxy address, port and certificate.
+At this point, the application should already respect the Fiddler Everywhere Reporter proxy address, port, and certificate.

 Click on the Stop Capture button.